TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 <br>

-## Can I skip first steps, when we're on Symfony 5?
+## Can I skip the first steps when we're on Symfony 5?

-In case you're using later version like Symfony 4, 5 or 6, **still check previous steps**.
-Some projects have Symfony 7 in their `composer.json`, but their syntax and architecture is stuck on Symfony 3 times.
-Imagine the surprise when they're hiring for a modern Symfony 7 codebase, but then devs sees a code fossil.
+If you're using a later version like Symfony 4, 5, or 6, **still check previous steps**.
+Some projects have Symfony 7 in their `composer.json`, but their syntax and architecture are stuck on Symfony 3 times.
+Imagine the surprise when they're hiring for a modern Symfony 7 codebase, but then the developers see a code fossil.

 ## PHP or Symfony first?

 Should we upgrade first to PHP 8, then start with Symfony 3 to 4 to 5, or vise versa?
 This is a legit question and one path might lead you to serious turmoil if PHP bugs (don't always trust composer requirements in the past).

-Here is a simple table of minimal PHP version required by various Symfony versions:
+Here is a simple table of minimal PHP versions required by various Symfony versions:

 <img src="/assets/images/posts/2024/symfony-upgrade-2.png">

 Symfony 4 or 5 was not tested on PHP 8.0.
-It should work, but I've experience few bugs when it crashes on invalid internal type or return value.
+It should work, but I've experienced a few bugs when it crashes on an invalid internal type or return value.
 Those are unfixable, as we'd have to change PHP itself.

-In my experience it's best to reach the highest Symfony version possible, and if our PHP version blocks us from going further - then upgrade PHP version by single minor step.
+In my experience, it's best to reach the highest Symfony version possible.
+If our PHP version blocks us from going further, then upgrade the PHP version by a single minor step.

-E.g. let's say we're upgrading project from Symfony 4 to 7 and we're running PHP 7.4.
-First we upgrade 4 to 5.0, then to 5.4.
+For example, let's say we're upgrading the project from Symfony 4 to 7 and running PHP 7.4.
+First, we upgrade 4 to 5.0, then to 5.4.
 Why?
-Because **Symfony 5.4 is the last version** that runs on PHP 7.4.
-Symfony 6.0 require us to upgrade the PHP to  8.0.
-Only then we upgrade PHP 7.4 to 8.0.
+Because Symfony 5.4 is the last version** that runs on PHP 7.4.
+Symfony 6.0 requires us to upgrade PHP to  8.0.
+Only then do we upgrade PHP 7.4 to 8.0.

 ## Symfony 3

 ### Leaner Directory Structure

-Main change in Symfony 3 was a directory structure.
-In short, everything used to be placed in `/app` and `/Resources` directory.
-Now everything is directly in the root directory.
+The main change in Symfony 3 was the directory structure.
+In short, everything used to be placed in the `/app` and `/Resources` directories.
+Now, everything is directly in the root directory.

 <img src="/assets/images/posts/2024/symfony-upgrade-3.png" class="img-thumbnail">

-Give the `/Resources` directory a good care, as most of templates, translations, tests, configs etc. are nested there.
-It will make working with Symfony project easier - not just for you, but also to linters, static analyser and Rector.
+Give the `/Resources` directory some love, as most of the templates, translations, tests, configs, etc., are nested there.
+It will make working with the Symfony project easier—not just for you but also for linters, static analyzers, and Rector.

 <br>

 ### From named Services to Constructor Injection

-The 2nd important change is moving from string-named service and global container:
+The 2nd important change is moving from a string-named service to and global container...

 ```php
 $someService = $this->get('some_service');
 ```

-to a typed constructor injection:
+...to a typed constructor injection:

 ```php
 /**